101 Cooking For Two

 • Bake until golden brown—about 12 minutes.

-• While the biscuits are baking, brown ½ pound of turkey breakfast sausage.
+• While the biscuits are baking, brown ½ pound of turkey breakfast sausage in a non-stick skillet.

-• Whisk together ¼ cup flour with 2 cups skim milk.
-I used a Tupperware shaker.
-Slowly add the milk-flour mixture to the sausage over medium heat while whisking or mixing continuously.
+• Whisk together ¼ cup flour and 2 cups skim milk.
+Slowly add the milk-flour slurry to the sausage over medium heat, stirring continuously.

 adding flour slurry to browned meat in skillet

-• Continue to mix, and this will start thickening in a few minutes.
+• Continue stirring; the mixture will start thickening in a few minutes.
 Add 1 teaspoon of seasoning salt and ½ teaspoon of pepper (or to taste).
 Simmer another 5-10 minutes.

 Your Own Private Notes